Fatima bint Musa: Biography

-Fatima was born circa 790 CE in Medina to Musa al-Kazim, the seventh Imam in Twelver Shia.
-When Musa died in 799 in the prison of the Abbasid caliph Harun al-Rashid, possibly poisoned, a significant group of his followers accepted the imamate of his son Ali al-Rida, brother of Fatima.
-In 816, al-Rida was summoned to Khorasan by the Abbasid caliph al-Ma'mun, who designated him as the heir apparent in 817, possibly to mitigate the frequent Shia revolts.
-Fatima then set out to join his brother in Merv but fell ill along the way in the Sunni town of Saveh.
-There she asked to be taken to the nearby Shia town of Qom, where she died a few days later, possibly after seventeen days.
+Fatima was born circa 790 CE in Medina to Musa al-Kazim, the seventh Imam.
+When Musa died in 799 in the prison of the Abbasid caliph Harun al-Rashid, possibly poisoned, a significant group of his followers accepted the Imamate of his son Ali al-Rida, brother of Fatima.
+In 816, al-Rida was summoned to Khorasan by the Abbasid caliph al-Ma'mun, who designated him as the heir apparent in 817.
+Fatima then set out to join her brother in Merv but fell ill along the way in the Sunni town of Saveh.
+There she asked to be taken to the nearby Shia city of Qom, where she died a few days later, possibly after seventeen days.
 Another account states that a local Shia figure by the name of Musa ibn Khazraj al-Ash'ari brought Fatima to Qom and hosted her during her final days.
 There are also some reports that Fatima was poisoned, though they are not mentioned in Tarikh-e Qom, a history of Qom written in 988 by Hasan ibn Muhammad Qomi.
 Fatima thus died in 816, or in 817.
 Her age at the time is not known with certainty but she must have been at least twenty-one years old, considering that her father Musa was last imprisoned in 795 until his death in 799.

-Place in Twelver Shia
+Significance

 Fatima is known by the title al-Ma'suma (ٱلْمَعْصُومَة).
-It is uncertain when and how she received this title but she was already referred to as such in an order issued by Jahan Shah, the fifteenth-century king of Iran.
-Fatima is revered as the "embodiment of the feminine virtues" in Twelver Shia, where she is recognized for piety and religious scholarship, and often compared to Fatima bint Muhammad, daughter of the Islamic prophet Muhammad.
-She is revered by Twelvers as a saint who would intercede on the Judgement Day and performs miracles, such as healing those with incurable diseases.
+It is uncertain when and how she received this title but she was already referred to as such in an order issued by Jahan Shah, the Qara Qoyunlu king of Iran.
+Fatima is also known as Karīma Ahl al-Bayt (lit. 'noble lady of the Ahl al-Bayt'), a devotional title reflecting her noble status and virtues.
+Fatima is revered as the "embodiment of the feminine virtues" in Twelver Shia, where she is recognized for piety and religious scholarship, and often compared to Fatima bint Muhammad, daughter of Muhammad.
+She is revered by Shia Muslims as a saint who would intercede on the Judgement Day and performs miracles, such as healing those with incurable diseases.
+In Shia Islam, women are often revered as saints if they are close relatives to even one of the Twelve Imams.
+Having close connections to four of the Imams, Fatima Masumeh is therefore honored as a saint, and her shrine is considered one of the most significant shrines in Shia Islam.